≈ ≈ ≈ ≈ ≈ ≈ ≈ ≈ ≈ ≈ ≈ ≈ ≈ ≈ ≈ ≈ ≈ ≈ ≈ ≈ ≈ ≈ ≈ ≈ ≈ ≈ ≈ ≈ ≈ ≈

 This soon warped into dysfunctional, co-dependent behavior and relationships.
 I found myself enmeshed in other people’s lives in ways that were not helpful for them; in fact, most of them grew resentful of my involvement.

 It also turned out to be ulcer-inducing for me!
 Not literally, but how was this helping anyone?
 The truth is my worrying achieved nothing.

 Well, that’s not entirely true.
 My sticking my nose into other people’s business – Let me help!
 Let me tell you how to solve your problem!
 Let me make it all better for you!
-I can rescue you from yourself! – got me labeled as a nosey know-it-all (not the benevolent helper I thought I was being) because my inserting myself into others’ circumstances (uninvited) actually had the opposite effect of what I had intended: It was disempowering for them.
+I can rescue you from yourself! – got me labeled as a nosey know-it-all (not the benevolent helper I thought I was being) because inserting myself, uninvited, into others’ circumstances actually had the opposite effect of what I had intended: It was disempowering for them.

 I’m thinking of my son, in particular.
 It’s so easy to worry about our offspring, isn’t it?
 It almost feels like a duty!
 How will they survive otherwise?!?

 My history of worrying about my son is complicated, of course, by the fact that he died by suicide.
 It’s easy, therefore, for the take-away of that tragic loss to be that I failed to worry enough, and that I needed to be even MORE inserted into his life than I was.

 Frankly, nothing could have been further from the truth.
 My worrying about him, and “rescuing” him time after time after time, did nothing to build the muscles that could have resulted in self-reliance, confidence, self-esteem – qualities that might have kept him alive!